Scevitee/SDP-EyeCommunicate/README.md

       ```

    #### **7. Deactivate the Application**
-   - When finished, deactive the virtual environment:
+   - When finished, deactive the virtual environment from your terminal:
       ```
       deactivate
       ```